srivatsankrishnan/oss-arch-gym/docs/source/AstraSim.md

 * **Random Walker**: ```python trainRandomWalkerAstraSim.py```

 * **Reinforcement Learning**: ```python trainSingleAgentAstraSim.py```

+The logs will be outputted in the /workdir/oss-arch-gym/sims/AstraSim/all_logs/ folder.

+## Updating Knobs:

 To update the input network, system, and workload files for the training scripts, follow these steps: